 Louise is heading up Aspire Designs, our social enterprise as a Business Manager and Mentor.

-She has a wealth of knowledge on the Asperger profile.
-She loves people and her expertise lies in supporting and motivating individuals.
+She has a wealth of knowledge on the Autistic Spectrum.
+She loves people and her expertise lies in bringing people together and motivating individuals.
 She has a background in law and business.
 Whilst being a stay at home mum for many years she volunteered tirelessly in the community setting up clubs for children, fundraising and leading events.

 Louise founded the unique group Aspire Teen Meetups which facilitates friendship for teens whilst focusing on independence and freedom.